Riverside Criminal Trial/Litigation

 But, at Oberheiden, P.C., we know that you have a much longer story to tell.
 We know that federal investigations are often misguided, and we know that being accused does not mean that you are guilty.
 With experience representing clients nationwide in more than 1,000 federal investigations and 500 criminal trials, our Riverside criminal trial/litigation attorneys also know what it takes to overcome criminal allegations and we can use this experience to protect you in Riverside, CA.

 Federal Litigation Attorneys with an Extensive Track Record Prior To and During Trial

 As a federal defense law firm, our practice consists of representing clients in all stages of federal criminal litigation.
-With an office in Los Angeles (as well as multiple other office locations around the country), we represent licensed professionals, business owners, business executives, politicians, and other clients in CA. Our Riverside criminal trial/litigation attorneys focus primarily on representing individuals charged with serious white-collar offenses, including (but not limited to):
+With offices in multiple office locations around the country, we represent licensed professionals, business owners, business executives, politicians, and other clients in CA. Our Riverside criminal trial/litigation attorneys focus primarily on representing individuals charged with serious white-collar offenses, including (but not limited to):

 - Federal drug crimes

 - Bank, mortgage, and insurance fraud

 - Public corruption and bribery

 - Money laundering